-Sandvik provides medical grade wires which act as electrodes and implants which are used to treat hearing disorders.
-The wires find their end use in applications such as cochlear implants, middle ear implants and bone conduction systems.
-Precious metals such as platinum iridium (PtIr) as well as telemetry coils are used for cochlear implants.
-This type of alloy maximizes the fatigue strength which is critical in implant devices such as lead wires for cochlear implants and critical electrodes.
+Sandvik provides medical grade wire-based components which act as electrodes and implants which are used to treat hearing disorders.
+The wires find their end-use in applications such as cochlear implants, middle ear implants, and bone conduction systems.
+Precious metals such as platinum-iridium (PtIr) as well as telemetry coils are used for cochlear implants.
+This type of alloy maximizes fatigue strength which is critical in implant devices such as lead wires for cochlear implants and critical electrodes.

 Devices to stimulate the damaged portions of the inner ear to deliver sound signals to the brain.
 The cochlear implant consists of the following parts: